dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-12-the-determinant-wavefunction.md

 ---

-This article explains how the Pauli principle evolves naturally to the idea of a single determinant wavefunction.
-I don't explain or justify the Pauli principle itself!
-Nevertheless, we start with it as a reminder.
+This article explains how the Pauli principle evolves naturally to the idea of a single determinant wavefunction and how that it turn comes from the idea of identical particles.

 ## Pauli principle